vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 As mentioned above, in many cases, external resources are simply the inverse of the declared resources of a component via their component-specific configuration trait, such as `SourceConfig::resources`.
-However, they need more detail for the runner to properly spawn such a resource, which involves the directionality of the resource and the payloads flowing through it.
+However, they need more detail for the runner to properly spawn such a resource, which involves the "directionality" of the resource and the payloads flowing through it.

-Directionality here covers the fact that, for both sources and sinks, they may pull or push with regards to their external resource.
-A source could "pull" data from an external resource (`prometheus_scrape` source), or it could have that external resource "push" to it (`socket` source), whereas a sink might "push" data to the external resource (`elasticsearch` sink) or have the external resource "pull" data from it (`prometheus_exporter` sink).
-Sources and sinks, when defining their external resource, will define the direction that the external resource operates in -- push or pull -- which is then further refined depending on whether or not the component is a source or sink.

-As an example, for the `http_server` source, it defines an external HTTP resource with a direction of "push", which in the context of a source -- where the component gets its _input_ from the external resource -- means that the resource should "push" the input events to the component, which in this case, implies an HTTP client that sends inputs.
-In the case of the `elasticsearch` sink, it would also describe an external HTTP resource with a direction of "push", but when evaluated in the context of the component being a sink, this would dictate that we spin up an HTTP server to receive the output events, as the component is the one doing the "pushing."
+**Direction** describes the data flow from the perspective of the external resource.
+At a fundamental level, data enters Vector by coming into a source, and leaves Vector by exiting from a sink.
+Likewise, sources and sinks are always pair with some external resource to actually drive that flow of data.
+However, it is not always the external resource that is itself initiating the action to send data into a source, or the sink itself initiating the flow of data from Vector out to the resource.
+In some cases, the initiation of that data flow happens from the other side, from the external resource itself.

+As an example, take the `http_server` source: it accepts data sent to it on an HTTP server that is spawns and listens for requests on.
+In this case, the external "resource" would be any HTTP client that sends a request to the source.
+From the perspective of the external resource, data flows in a "push" direction, as it has to "push" the data to the source by initiating an HTTP request.
+The source itself doesn't send a request to grab data from the HTTP clients.
+Conversely, if we look at the `kafka` source, the direction is flipped: the source has to "pull" the data by asking the brokers for the next batch of messages.
+We can apply the same logic to sinks, but in reverse: from the perspective of the external resource, it is being "pushed" to if the sink itself initiates the data flow, and it is "pulling" if it has to ask the sink for more data.

 Beyond direction, external resources also dictate the type of payload.
 Handling payloads is another tricky aspect of this design, as we need a generic way to specify the type of payload whether we're